VaclavToth/chase-game-pygame/README.md

 # chase-game-pygame
 Game I have created without writing a single line of code with ChatGPT.
-Name, description, basicly everything created AI and I just assisted testing, resolving errors and some ideas.
+Name, description, basicly everything have been created by AI and I just assisted testing, resolving errors and some ideas.

 ### Title: Escape the Pursuit